 Beyond motor placement, consider these ride-changing specs:

-- Noise levels: Some motors hum like bees, others are library-quiet
+- Noise Levels: Some motors hum, while others are nearly silent.

 After testing dozens of e-bike drive systems, these stand out:

-Budget Hero: Ananda M200 (rear-hub, great for commuter builds)
+Budget Hero: A reliable rear-hub motor, great for commuter builds.

-Off-Road Beast: Specialized SL 1.2 (lightweight mid-drive for endurance rides)
+Off-Road Beast: A lightweight mid-drive system built for endurance rides.

 Pro Maintenance Tips